Jacob A. Preston

 Jacob Alexander Preston (March 12, 1796 – August 2, 1868) was a U.S. Representative from Maryland.

+Early life

+Jacob Alexander Preston was born on March 12, 1796, at the "Vineyard" in Bel Air, Maryland, to Sarah (née Bond) and Bernard Preston.
+His grandfather was Jacob Bond, a large land owner near Bel Air.
+He attended the common schools and graduated from the medical department of the University of Maryland at Baltimore in 1816 with a Doctor of Medicine.

+Career

-Born in Bel Air, Maryland, Preston attended the common schools.
-He graduated from the medical department of the University of Maryland at Baltimore in 1816, and practiced his profession in Harford, Baltimore, and Cecil counties.
-He also engaged in agricultural pursuits, and served with a Maryland regiment as lieutenant in the War of 1812.
+Preston started his medical practice in Perryman, Maryland, but also practiced in Harford, Baltimore, and Cecil counties.
+He also engaged in agricultural pursuits, and served as lieutenant of a Maryland regiment in the War of 1812.

 Preston was elected as a Whig to the Twenty-eighth Congress (March 4, 1843 – March 3, 1845).
 He was not a candidate for renomination in 1844, and resumed the practices of medicine and agriculture.

+Personal life

+Preston married Caroline Perryman, daughter of George Perryman.
+His children included Emily, John Fisher and J. Alexander.
+His grandson John F. Preston served as Army inspector general.
+His grand nephew was judge Walter W. Preston.

-He died in Perryman, Maryland, and is interred in St. George's Churchyard of Spesutie Island, Maryland.
+Preston died on August 2, 1868, at his home in Perryman.
+He is interred in Old Spesutia Cemetery, St. George's Churchyard in Perryman.